yaobinwen/robin_on_rails/Security/Misc.md

-# Security
+# Miscellaneous Notes/Subjects

 ## Overview

-This folder has notes about security.
+This folder has miscellaneous notes/subjects about security.

-Security is omnipresent: every technology deserves a review from the perspective of security.
-I got this impression when I came across the document [_UNICODE SECURITY CONSIDERATIONS_](http://unicode.org/reports/tr36/).

 See [1] for glossary.

 [13] provides a series of cheat sheets about security.

-See [17] for a roadmap.
+See [17] for a road map.

 ## Common Practices